Frequently Asked Questions

 RWF has been supporting humanitarian programs in Haiti since 2004.

-Currently we support programs focusing on issues of global HIV/AIDS, safe drinking water access, landmine eradication, disaster relief, education, poverty, and hunger.
+What types of programs does Rainbow World Fund support?
+Currently, we support programs focused on global HIV/AIDS, safe drinking water access, landmine eradication, disaster relief, education, poverty, and hunger.

+Whom do we serve?
 We serve those most in need, regardless of race, religion, political belief, or sexual orientation.
-We recognize the dignity and uniqueness of all people and we believe in the essential unity of all humanity.
+We recognize the dignity and uniqueness of all people, and we believe in the essential unity of all humanity.
 We serve heterosexual and homosexual alike.
 We do not require that those we serve support our beliefs or struggles as LGBTQ+ people.

+Who are our Partner Organizations?
 Our current partners include Adopt-a-Minefield, Africare, Blue Diamond Society, CARE, Feeding America, Heartland Alliance, MAG America Inc., Sexual Minorities Uganda (SMUG), and Water.org.
 RWF currently supports projects in Africa, Asia, the Caribbean, Central America, and the United States.

+Does RWF take political positions?
 No. We do not initiate or participate in political campaigns, nor do we take sides in sectarian disputes.
 Of course, the very nature of our work, supporting oppressed people, can be seen as political.
 As LGBTQ+ people, we have come to know the powerful political implications of simply loving one another.

-We are funded by your contributions.
+How is RWF funded?
+Your contributions fund us.
 With our unique partnerships and volunteer staffing, we strive to direct 100% of your contributions to communities in need.
-Please see our donation page for more details and our financials page for copies of our Annual Reports.
 Utilizing our partner's established and effective service-delivery networks allows LGBTQ funds to have maximum positive impact.
-Donations from RWF's Board of Directors, donations from the public specified for running RWF, a small percentage of unrestricted donations, and grants cover the organization's administrative and fundraising costs.
-Your contributions are 100% tax deductible.
+Donations from RWF's Board of Directors, donations from the public designated for RWF's operations, a small percentage of unrestricted donations, and grants cover the organization's administrative and fundraising costs.
+Your contributions are 100% tax-deductible.

-We want every dollar we distribute to have the greatest lasting impact.
+How are contributions distributed?
+We want every dollar we distribute to have the most significant lasting impact.
 Our staff carefully determines how your gift is distributed to each of our program partners based on current need.
-Let us know if you wish to designate your gift for a specific area of need.
+You can also let us know where to designate your gift to a specific area of need.

 RWF Founder Jeff Cotter with Mayan Shamans.
 RWF has funded many aid projects in Guatemala.